How to Plan a Wedding Step by Step: 17 Tips for Pro Planning

 We want planning your own wedding to be a fun process with as little stress as possible!
 With this recommended wedding planning process, your event will be impeccably organized, and your day will feel like a dream when you finally get to celebrate.

-How to Plan a Wedding the Savvy Way
+How to Plan a Wedding The Savvy Way

 1. Define Your Wedding Vision

-Before starting planning, take care to identify the type of wedding you want.
+Before starting wedding planning, take care to identify the type of celebration you want.
 Think through the five senses of your wedding day.
 What do you want to see, hear, smell, touch, and taste on the big day?
 How do you want to feel?
 Who are you surrounded by?
 What season is it?
 What’s the temperature?
 Indoor or outdoor?
 Casual or luxe?
 Quirky or formal?

 Your wedding should be a reflection of you and your partner as a couple.
 Use it to express your values, your interests, and your personalities.
 Make sure to clarify your wedding vision by discussing all these points with your future spouse before making any official decisions.
 Try the 20 Questions of Wedding Planning to kick off your discussions and get on the same page about your desires for your dream wedding.